There are many reasons why you may need to run Sitefinity on your local PC running Windows 10.

 Go to Application Pools within IIS and makes sure that you have .NET 4 selected.

-Copy Sitefinity Files
+Publish and Copy Sitefinity Files

 Make sure you are copying files from the published version of your site or from the web server and that you are copying to the same folder as you setup within IIS.